 Skills for Care uses data from the NMDS-SC to create estimates of the size, structure and characteristics of the whole adult social care workforce.

-The 2017 adult social care workforce estimates are as at 2017.
-NMDS-SC data is as at March 2017 for the independent sector and September 2017 for local authorities.
+These estimates were published in September 2018.
+NMDS-SC data is as at March 2018 for the independent sector and September 2017 for local authorities.
 New estimates are published each year.

 The excel document below provides information about the characteristics of the adult social care workforce at an England and regional level.